LL-a-VO/VLLaVO/readme.md

 # Prepare dataset

-## Diretly download existing dataset
+## Directly download existing dataset

 We offer the dataset used in our paper on the following link: [dataset link](https://www.dropbox.com/home/datasets)